GSA/ficam-playbooks/_arch/ficam_services.md

 Usually, authorization occurs immediately after authentication.
 When you log in to a service, you present your credentials and the service confirms your credentials are valid (authentication) and grants or denies you access based on your assigned permissions (authorization).

-Authorizations are based on progressive fine-grained models.
-The majority of agencies have implement role-based access and are moving towards more fine-grained access such as attribute-based or risk adaptive as outlined in the [Federal Zero Trust Strategy](https://zerotrust.cyber.gov/federal-zero-trust-strategy/){:target="_blank"}{:rel="noopener noreferrer"}.
+Authorizations are based on progressive fine-grained access models.
+The majority of agencies implement role-based access and are moving towards more fine-grained access such as attribute-based or risk adaptive as outlined in the [Federal Zero Trust Strategy](https://zerotrust.cyber.gov/federal-zero-trust-strategy/){:target="_blank"}{:rel="noopener noreferrer"}.
 While there are defined access models, vendors may implement them in different or overlapping ways.
-Ensure your agency develops use cases and understand how a vendor meets the use case.
+Ensure your agency develops use cases and understands how a vendor meets the use case.

 | | Less Fine-Grained | --> | --> | More Fine-Grained |
 | |:----:|:----:|:----:|:----:|